The Lange Money Hour: Where Smart Money Talks

 Beth Bershok: Actually we’re going to get into some of those what we would call maybe the downsize or some of the controversies about Roth IRAs in just a minute.
 We are going to take a quick break.
 It is the Lange Money Hour: Where Smart Money Talks.

 Beth Bershok: We are talking smart money tonight and it’s about Roth IRAs and Roth IRA conversions.
-I’m Beth Bershok and Jim Lange, CPA, attorney, and author of Retire Secure!.
+I’m Beth Bershok and James Lange, CPA/Attorney, attorney, and author of Retire Secure!.
 Jim seriously you have been at the forefront of Roth IRAs since 1998.
 I want to point out this is really impressive, you wrote the first major peer reviewed article about Roth IRAs in 1998, it was for the Tax Advisor.
 And peer reviewed by CPAs those guys are pretty picky we know.
 So he wrote the first peer reviewed article, he’s been talking about Roth IRAs and Roth IRA conversions ever since, and we talk about Roth IRAs and conversions always on the Lange Money Hour, but we’ve never done an entire show on it.
 So we wanted to take it really in depth today because we’re getting close to the tax law change in 2010 and when we said we need a guest for this show, Jim said we have to get Barry Picker who is a CPA, an IRA expert.
 By the way CPA with the personal financial specialist designation from the AICPA.
 So we were talking about Barry 2010 and the tax law change what’s happening there is that there are no income restrictions, you can do a Roth conversion.
 If you have been unable to contribute to a Roth IRA because of the income limitations in 2010 the income limitations are off and you can do a Roth IRA conversion.
 So the million dollar question is what are you planning to do in 2010?

 Barry Picker: I will take my IRA and I will convert it into a Roth IRA.